 Entity requests and responses are guaranteed to be delivered.
-And you are guaranteed a response if you have sent a request.
+And you are guaranteed a response if you have sent a request (this may be a timeout response, just as for service requests, as described above).
 Entity updates are guaranteed to reach all subscribers, with one important caveat; subscribers are not guaranteed to see all intermediate states of an entity.
 E.g. if an application misses one update the next update will look as if both things changed at once.